Create a list of articles to read later. You will be able to access your list from any article in Discover.

-Asian hornets have been seens across Britain in the last two years.
+Asian hornets have been seen in Britain since 2016.
 Hornets are the largest members of the wasp family Vespidae and this predatory species could have a devastating impact on British honeybees.

-Dr Gavin Broad, a wasp expert at the Museum, explains why British beekeepers are concerned about the Asian hornet (Vespa velutina), a species that first arrived in Britain in 2016.
+Dr Gavin Broad, a wasp expert at the Museum, explains why British beekeepers are concerned about the Asian hornet (Vespa velutina).

 Asian hornets are an invasive non-native species in Britain and pose a threat to native wildlife, especially honeybees.

-Most reported sightings turn out to not be the Asian hornet but it can clearly arrive an establish nests.
+Most reported sightings turn out to not be the Asian hornet but it can clearly arrive and establish nests.
 Please report any possible sightings of these insects.

 The non-native Asian or yellow-legged hornet is an invasive species in Britain as their spread could negatively affect the wildlife already living here.